jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/axioms.md

 21. When body I moves toward body 2 and pushes it, if as a result of this impulse body 8 moves toward body I, then bodies I, 2, 3, etc., cannot b e i n a straight line, and all eight bodies form a complete circle.
 See Def.
 9.

-Lemma:

-I Where there is extension or space, there is necessarily substance.
+Lemma 1: Where there is extension or space, there is necessarily substance.

-Proof:

-Extension or space (Ax.
+Proof: Extension or space (Ax.
 I) cannot be pure nothing.
 It is therefore an attribute that must be attributed to some thing, but not to God (Prop.
-16 Part I);
+16 Part I).

-therefore it must be attributed to a thing that needs only the concurrence of God to exist (Prop.
+Therefore it must be attributed to a thing that needs only the concurrence of God to exist (Prop.
 12 Part I), that is (Def.
 2 Part 2), to substance.
 Q.E.D.

 Lemma 2: Rarefaction and condensation are clearly and distinctly conceived by us, although we do not grant that bodies occupy more space in rarefaction than in condensation.

-Proof:

-Rarefaction and condensation can be clearly and distinctly conceived from the mere fact that parts of a body may move away from, or toward, one another.
+Proof: Rarefaction and condensation can be clearly and distinctly conceived from the mere fact that parts of a body may move away from, or toward, one another.

 Therefore (Ax.
 4) they will not occupy either more or less space.

 For if the parts of a body-say, a sponge-by moving toward one another expel the bodies with which its interstices are filled, this in itself will make that body more dense, and its parts will not thereby occupy less space than before (Ax.
 4).

 If again the parts move away from one another and the gaps are filled by other bodies, there will be rarefaction, but the parts will not occupy more space.

-And this, which we clearly perceive with the aid of our senses in the case of a sponge, we can conceive with the unaided intellect in the case of all bodies, although their interstices completely escape human sense-perception.
+This, which we clearly perceive with the aid of our senses in the case of a sponge, we can conceive with the unaided intellect in the case of all bodies, although their interstices completely escape human sense-perception.

 Therefore rarefaction and condensation are clearly and distinctly conceived by us, etc. Q.E.D.

 <!-- Part 2, Proposition 2 151 -->

-I have thought it advisable to set out these Lemmas first, so that the intellect may rid itself of prejudices concerning space, rarefaction, etc., and be rendered apt to understand what is to follow.
+I wrote these Lemmas first, so that the intellect may rid itself of prejudices concerning space, rarefaction, etc., and better understand what follows.